 #1 Keyword suggestion tools – This is where it all begins.
 Keyword suggestion tools help you learn and research your primary and secondary keywords.
 The most common of these tools is the Google AdWords tool.
 Itís free and quite useful.
 There are also keyword tools that you can pay for.
 They offer a bit more information than the Google tool.

 #2 Ranking checkers – Ranking checkers help you determine where you rank for various keywords and search engines.
 Itís a great tool for setting goals and tracking your progress.
 For example, you might set a goal to move up two pages in the rankings using article marketing.
 You can use a ranking checker to test and track your success.
 (You can also check to see how your competition is doing.)

 #3 Link checking tools – Link checking tools help you determine the effectiveness of your back links.
 You can learn who is linking to you and how popular their links are.
 Again, you can also check to see who is linking to your competition.
+Several expired domains that are still powerful can be bought to hustle through the noisy competition in the market to establish a better authority site or private blog network.
 There are some basic, free tools that provide basic information.
 Or you can hire a service to analyze your back links for you.

 #4 Keyword density tools – These tools can analyze a page or your URL for keyword density.
 There are a number of keyword density tools.
 Again some are free and some are paid tools.
 If you’re going to pay for this service, make sure it analyzes keyword phrases and not just one or two word keywords.

 New SEO tools are being developed every day.
 Take advantage of these resources to strategically position your business.
 The easier it is for your prospects to find you, the faster youíll achieve your business goals.